hendrikreimers/one-time-link/README.md

 2. Ensure the `data/` directory is writable by the web server user, as this is where URL mappings are stored.
 3. Configure your `.htpasswd` for securing the `create.php` file: `htpasswd -c ./data/.htpasswd YOUR_USERNAME`
 5. Modify `.htacces` in project folder on web server to set the **absolute path** to your .htpasswd file
+5. OPTIONAL: Initialize encryption mode: Run on command line `php ./cli-initialize-encryption.php`
-4. Access `create.php` to start creating short URLs.
+6. Access `create.php` to start creating short URLs.

 ## DotEnv File